chris-m-taylor/test-json/README.md

 - Remove any nested menu options to hide them from all navigation bars.
 - To add a new link, ensure that the `route` field matches the component ID for auto-scrolling.
 For new pages, create them in the Next.js app folder and wrap any conditional rendering as needed.

+## Updating fonts
+1. Go into the band-template repository and add the font to the assets folder.
+2. Then add the font to the globals.css
+3. Then add the font to the tailwind.config.js

 ## Band Info JSON Object

 The `bandInfo` object provides general information about the band.